savchyn/libsecurity-c/README.md

   - Before storing the secure storage to a file, it is signed to ensure that it won't be compromised

 ##### Full example:
-This example shows how to use each and every package of the libsecurity-c library.
+Most complex one - shows how to use each and every package of the library.
 ##### App example:
 This example shows a demo application that sends MULE or log messages to server.
 - The messages can be sent in one of two forms: